-Heaters shall be horizontal or vertical mount type.
-Heater housing shall be constructed of heavy gauge steel.
-Heaters shall be fan-forced air unit with aluminum finned, copper clad heating elements.
-The fan shall be completely enclosed and dynamically balanced.
-The unit shall be complete with pivotal wall or ceiling mounting kit as specified on Plans, control transformer, automatic reset thermal overheat protector, adjustable louvered outlet grille and enamel finished steel housing; all shall be one unit supplied by the same manufacturer.
-Unit heaters shall be Qmark MUH series, or equal.
+Heater shall be horizontal or vertical mount type.
+Heater shall be fan-forced air unit with resistant heating elements.
+The fan shall be dynamically balanced.
+The unit shall be complete with pivotal wall or ceiling mounting kit as specified on Plans, pilot light, control transformer, automatic reset thermal overheat protector, adjustable louvered outlet grille and enamel finished steel housing; all shall be one unit supplied by the same manufacturer.